kobyfogel/Wit-projects/README.md

 # Requierments:
 * A working python architecture.
-* The modul graphviz installed.
+* The modul graphviz installed: https://pypi.org/project/graphviz/

 Start by initiating "python init" on command prompt.
-The command creats the the ".wit" directory at current loacation.
+The command creats the ".wit" directory at current loacation.

 # Commands:
 * All commands must be applied from command prompt, from the directory which "init" command was initiated, or its subdirectories